muquit/grabc/README.md

  -hex       - print pixel value as Hex on stdout
  -rgb       - print pixel value as RGB on stderr
  -W         - print the Window id at mouse click
- -w id      - window id in hex, use before -l
+ -w id      - window id in hex, use with -l +x+y
  -l +x+y    - pixel co-ordinate. requires window id
  -d         - show debug messages
  -a         - Print all 16 bits of color.
 Default is high order 8 bits